-Door threshold strips are a smart, secure and practical way to join floor coverings in doorways.
+Door threshold strips, sometimes known as door bars, are a smart, secure and practical way to join floor coverings in doorways.
 They also transition from one type of flooring to another within a room, such as between a living room and conservatory or in an open-plan dining/living space, where laminate flooring may meet a carpet.

 We aim to offer the best and most extensive selection of designs, sizes and finishes, many of which are not found on the high street or in carpet shops.
 These include some innovative solutions to common problems.